Dionysus2359/OS-Research-Codebase/README.md

 ## ML-Assisted Memory Tiering for CXL Systems

 An intelligent, eBPF-driven memory page placement daemon for heterogeneous DRAM/CXL memory systems.
-Coeus monitors page-level access patterns in real time via hardware performance counters (Intel PEBS) and uses a trained logistic regression model with CUSUM change-point detection to decide which pages belong in fast DRAM and which can safely reside in slower CXL-attached memory.
+The daemon monitors page-level access patterns in real time via hardware performance counters (Intel PEBS) and uses a trained logistic regression model with CUSUM change-point detection to decide which pages belong in fast DRAM and which can safely reside in slower CXL-attached memory.

+We evaluate our approach against **5 baselines** — LRU, LFU, Decaying LFU, AutoNUMA, and the state-of-the-art Kleio/Coeus hybrid schedulers — across **4 diverse workloads** (Synthetic, Graph Analytics, Streaming, and Database) using both a **trace-driven simulator** (adapted from the open-source [Coeus](https://github.com/GTkernel/coeus-sim) codebase) and a **real Linux daemon** on NUMA hardware.

 ## Table of Contents